ECCC-ASTD-MRD/MIDAS-src/src/README.md

   compiled object will keep the impact of the debug options and may result in inconsistencies.
 * `MIDAS_COMPILE_CODECOVERAGE_DATAPATH` : path to store the code coverage diagnostics files
+* `MIDAS_COMPILE_OPTIMIZE_REPORT` : if `yes`, the compiler will
+  produce optimization reports.
+This will produce files with the `.optrpt` extension in the compilation directory with lots of information about compiler code optimization.
 * `MIDAS_COMPILE_FRONTEND (ppp5)` : cluster on which to proceed with the compilation
 * `MIDAS_COMPILE_CLEAN (true)` : if `true`, remove the build directory after a successful installation of the absolutes (if applicable)